 WILDEBEEST earns 2014 Nerdy Book Award for Poetry.

 WILDEBEEST a 2014 CYBILS finalist.

-Carol Hinz at Millbrook Press has bought world rights to It's Not Black and White, by Irene Latham and Charles Waters, illustrated by Sean Qualls and Selina Alko.
+Carol Hinz at Millbrook Press has bought world rights to Can I Touch Your Hair?
+Poems of Race, Mistakes and Friendship, by Irene Latham and Charles Waters, illustrated by Sean Qualls and Selina Alko.
 In this collection of poems, a white woman and a black man have a conversation, writing about everyday elements from their childhoods – including family dinners, sports, church, and toys.
-It's scheduled for fall 2017; Rosemary Stimola of Stimola Literary Studio represented the co-authors, and Rebecca Sherman of Writers House represented the co-illustrators.
+It's scheduled for January 2018; Rosemary Stimola of Stimola Literary Studio represented the co-authors, and Rebecca Sherman of Writers House represented the co-illustrators.